-Tutors are expected not to share any information about whom they tutor or the content of the tutoring sessions with anyone other than LEO.
+Tutors are expected to maintain confidentiality and not share any information about whom they tutor or the content of the tutoring sessions with anyone other than LEO.
 Tutors may reach out to course leadership for advice on specific content areas on which to focus but without reference to the specific student being tutored.

 LEO Faculty will ensure that there is no conflict of interest or bias in the formal assessment of student performance or promotion decisions.
 Tutoring sessions or any other contact with LEO are not recorded on the student's transcript.